Capel Manor College

-Capel Manor College is a special environmental college located in Enfield, London.

-The College has six campuses across the capital, Brooks Farm (Leyton), Crystal Palace Park, Enfield, Gunnersbury Park, Mottingham and Regent’s Park.
-It has a body of over 3,000 students that is a mixture of school leavers and adults.
+Capel Manor College is a special environmental college located in Enfield, Greater London.
+The College has five campuses across the capital, Crystal Palace Park, Enfield, Gunnersbury Park, Mottingham and Regent's Park.
+It has a body of over 3,000 students.
+Peter Brammall is the current Principal of the College.

 History

 In 1913 the Capel Manor estate in Enfield was privately owned by the Warren family, who were tea merchants, before being sold to Colonel Sydney Medcalf in 1932.
 Colonel Medcalf was passionate about horticulture and Clydesdale horses, and introduced soil steam sterilization to the Lea Valley Glasshouse industry.
-After the Colonel’s death in 1958, parts of the estate were sold off and it became quite neglected.
+After the Colonel's death in 1958, parts of the estate were sold off and it became quite neglected.

 However, it was Frances Perry, a local horticulturist, who succeeded with her vision of transforming the Capel Manor estate into a horticultural college with gardens open to the public.
-In 1968, the first 15 students started at what was then called the Capel Manor Centre for Horticultural Education, and in the same year Perry became the first woman to be elected onto the RHS Council.
+In 1968, the first 15 students started what was then called the Capel Manor Centre for Horticultural Education, and in the same year Perry became the first woman to be elected onto the Royal Horticultural Society Council.

-The Duchess of Devonshire became Patron of the College and Brigadier Andrew Parker Bowles became a trustee in 1985.
+Deborah Cavendish, Duchess of Devonshire became Patron of the College and Brigadier Andrew Parker Bowles became a trustee in 1985.
 Capel Manor College built its first garden at the RHS Chelsea Flower Show, ‘Garden for Everyone’, and won a Silver-Gilt medal.
-The College has continued to exhibit at the show, picking up several awards along the way.
-The College’s Royal connections continued in 2000 when the new Duchess of Devonshire Pavilion at the College’s Enfield Campus was opened by His Royal Highness The Prince of Wales, and Her Majesty Queen Elizabeth II opened the Old Manor House Garden in 2010.
+The College has continued to exhibit at the show, picking up several awards over the years.
+The College's Royal connections continued in 2000 when the new Duchess of Devonshire Pavilion at the College's Enfield Campus was opened by the Prince of Wales, and Queen Elizabeth II opened the Old Manor House Garden in 2010.

 By 2013, Capel Manor College offered 65 courses across its campuses in subject areas such as, animal management, saddlery, horticulture, garden design, arboriculture and floristry.

-The Royal Agriculture University became a partner and validating university for all degrees at the College in 2015.
+The Royal Agricultural University became a partner and validating university for all degrees at the College in 2015.

-2018 saw Capel Manor College celebrate its 50th anniversary and win Gold at the RHS Chelsea Flower Show and Gold at the Ideal Home Show, and in 2019 the College’s students, apprentices and staff, designed and built the world’s largest show garden at The Game Fair event held at Hatfield House.
+2018 saw Capel Manor College celebrate its 50th anniversary and win Gold at the RHS Chelsea Flower Show and Gold at the Ideal Home Show, and in 2019 the College's students, apprentices and staff, designed and built the world's largest show garden at The Game Fair event held at Hatfield House.

-Christine Bianchin is the current Principal of the College.